keboola/connection-docs/components/extractors/database/bigquery/index.md

 * TOC
 {:toc}

-The BigQuery extractor loads data from [BigQuery](https://cloud.google.com/bigquery/) and brings it into Keboola Connection (KBC).
+The BigQuery extractor loads data from [BigQuery](https://cloud.google.com/bigquery/) and brings it into Keboola Connection.
 Running the extractor creates a background job that

 - executes the queries in Google BigQuery.